Today's Best Credit Repair Cards

 Some providers may lower the interest rate or allow you to increase the credit limit on a credit builder card if you consistently make payments on time.

-As long as you prove that you can responsibly manage your card (alongside any other payments and credit commitments), you could start to build up a better credit history and improve your credit score.
+If you prove that you can responsibly manage your credit builder card (alongside any other payments and credit commitments), you could start to build up a better credit history and improve your credit score.

 In turn, this can then improve your chances of being approved for a wider choice of credit cards and other forms of credit, including those with more competitive interest rates.